An overview of the different kinds of parole and the appeals process.

 Sentences of imprisonment are usually split into a non-parole period and the balance of the term.
-If an inmate is released from prison before the expiry of the balance of the term, they will be 'released to parole'.

 An appeal against conviction means that the offender, known as the appellant in the appeal case, is arguing that he or she did not commit the offence for which he/she was found guilty.